 District level organizing committees and academic committees are responsible for disseminating the message and software to the children spread over the length and breadth of the country.

-Children form groups of 2 to 5, and select a guide to steer them through the project.
+Children form groups of 2 to 5 and select a guide to steer them through the project.
 They first identify a topic/ an issue/ a local problem under the given sub-themes and make a quick assessment of the work schedule.
 Projects build upon models, prototypes or hypotheses which might be very refreshing and innovative; some of them based on surveys conducted by children.

 Working through surveys, collection of data, collation of data, drawing results, representing findings by suitable mathematical tools, suggesting solutions, testing results in the field, concluding with follow-up actions in that order, the groups prepare the project reports in a standard and uniform manner.

 The report is presented first in the District Level Congress by the group leader and is assessed by a group of evaluators.
 All selected projects from this level are next presented in the State Level Congress in front of a wider audience and discussed threadbare by all concerned before they are sent for the grand finale National Level Congress, held during 27 – 31 December every year.